Can Elon Musk solve world hunger with Tesla share sale? | DW | 08.11.2021

 "At some point, they run out of other people's money.
 And then they come after you," he wrote in late October.

-According to research from the investigative platform "ProPublica" published earlier this year, Elon Musk paid no state income taxes in 2018, while Amazon CEO Jeff Bezos paid no US income taxes at all between 2007 and 2011.
+According to research from the investigative platform ProPublica published earlier this year, Musk paid no state income taxes in 2018, and Amazon CEO Jeff Bezos paid no US income taxes at all from 2007 to 2011.

 Musk's recent Twitter debacles highlight the growing public debate about wealth inequality.